ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

       Justs asks for your permission to continue with the installation.

     - `Please select the snapshot mechanism to be used for backups`\
       Below this question the installer only lists the supported snapshot options it has detected as available in the system.
-The option `5` is chosen here to disable the snapshot mechanism because, in my tests, it has proven to be rather problematic.
+The option `5` is chosen here to disable the snapshot mechanism, because this feature has proven to be rather problematic for this guide's setup.

       In particular, the option 2 uses the snapshot capabilities of LVM but this method can have relevant performance issues.